imtiaz-uofw/duct_st/README.md

 ## Folder hierarchy
-#### The 10x genomic's Ductal carcinoma is Situ Data is chosen.
-After grabbing the source codes, you can see the folder hierarchy as follows:
+#### The 10x genomic's Ductal carcinoma is Situ Dataset is chosen for this project.
+The folder hierarchy for this project are listed here as follows:
 ```
 .
 ├── data